COLLISION OF TWO P-40 KITTYHAWKS,

 ON 16 FEBRUARY 1945

 On Monday, 2 OTU was informed by a resident of Wentworth of the wreckage of an aircraft 2 miles south west of the Wentworth Bombing Range.
-A further search revealed the other aircraft approximately 3/4 to 1 mile away from the first aircraft found.
+This was A29-186 which was destroyed on impact and caught fire.
+A further search revealed the other aircraft, A29-167, approximately 3/4 to 1 mile away from where the first aircraft was found.
+It was destroyed by the impact but did not catch fire.

 A wing tip from one of the aircraft was located 1 3/4 to 2 miles north west of one of the aircraft and the fact that the two aircraft had crashed so close to each other, it was concluded that they had collided in the air and crashed unobserved.